ankitha-anil-ncs/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Create engaging games using Python to practice programming fundamentals like loops, conditionals, and user input handling.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️ Build a Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Create the classic word-guessing game where players guess letters to reveal a hidden word before running out of attempts.

 **Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses and show current progress in the format (_ _ _)
 - Track incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Display clear win/lose messages